matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/5 Incremental and Iterative Models.md

 * Builds are provided in iterations
 * Each iteration involves cross-functional teams working simultaneously on the different phases
 * End of each iteration is a shippable product
-* In each iteration, static and dynamic testing may be done on ALL test levels
+* In each iteration, static & dynamic testing may be done on ALL test levels
-* Fast feedback and extensive regression testing is needed for frequent delivery of increments
+* Fast feedback & extensive regression testing is needed for frequent delivery of increments

 ### Iterative development visualised
 ![image6.png](assets/image6.png)